ChenjieSU/always_learning_google_products/02-google_code_lab/README.md

 ## Steps Taken

+Requested an increase of 20 projects for my quota.
+Apparently the ones I have deleted still count against it, and I have only 2 left.
+They will let me know 'typically in about 2 business days.'

+- Response to my request is here: https://support.google.com/code/contact/project_quota_increase?authuser=0
+- Quota FAQ is here: https://support.google.com/cloud/answer/6330231?authuser=0

 ### 1.3: Setup

-1. Create an Actions project
+#### 1.3.1.
+Create an Actions project

 - Actions Console -> Add/import project
 - "actions-codelab" -> Create Project
 - No category -> click on "Skip" up in the corner
 - Build -> Actions -> Add your first Action
 - Select English -> Click on Update
 - Custom intent card -> Click on Build -> Opens a Dialogflow Console in a new tab

-2. Create a Dialogflow agent
+#### 1.3.2.
+Create a Dialogflow agent

 - Switch to Dialogflow tab
 - Changed default time zone
 - Click Create
 - Now on Intents page in the Dialogflow window

-###
+### 1.4.
+Starting a conversation

+#### 1.4.1.
+Create a welcome intent

+- Click on Default Welcome Intent
+- Scroll down to Responses section and delete all (other?) text responses
+  - (Trash can icon appears only when hovering over the response)
+- Enter new response: "Welcome!
+What is your favorite color?"
+- Click Save (at the top of the page)

+### 1.4.2.
+Test the welcome intent

+Using the simulator for this.
+For more about the simulator, see https://developers.google.com/actions/tools/simulator

+- Menu -> Integrations
+- Click on Google Assistant -> Integration Settings (at the bottom)
+- A popup appears -> Test (at the bottom)
+- Another popup appears, leave Auto-preview changes enabled -> Continue
+- Simulator -> "Talk to my test app"
+- It responds with "Welcome!
+What is your favorite color?"
+- For more information, see the tabs: Display, Request, etc.

 ## Glossary